xNaCly/portfolio/content/articles/2022_07_30_linux_guide_for_powerusers.md

 #### Rolling release vs Stable release (Continuous delivery)

-To always have the newest and shiniest software at hand, one could decide to pick a Distro with a rolling release circle[^rolling_release], which can at best (or worst) have several updates available a day.
+To always have the newest and shiniest software at hand, one could decide to pick a distro with a rolling release circle[^rolling_release], which can at best (or worst) have several updates available a day.
 Like everything else RR distros have up- and downsides, you can read further about them [here](https://itsfoss.com/rolling-release/)